bspfsystems/BungeeIPC/CONFIGURATION.md

     - Ex: BungeeCord and Bukkit on the same physical server - The IP address will most likely be a local IP, whereas the IP that players connect to will be the public IP
     - Ex: BungeeCord and Bukkit on different servers - The IP address may be different, depending on the backend networking setup (public vs. private networks for the servers).
   - If you are using SSL/TLS, it is highly recommended to use the same hostname as the server certificate, as hostname validation may occur during the SSL handshake.
-  - If no hostname or IP address is specified, "localhost" will be used (127.0.0.1).
-  - An invalid hostname or IP address will throw an Exception.
-  - The default is blank, which translates to "localhost".
+  - The default value is blank, which translates to `"localhost"` (`"127.0.0.1"`).
+    - A null value will use the default.
+    - An empty value will use the default (empty is the default).
+    - An invalid value will throw an Exception.
 - **port:**
   - This is the port number used to connect to the BungeeCord server.
   - This should be the port number that the BungeeIPC plugins is configured for on the BungeeCord proxy.
 The combination of the above hostname/IP address and this port number should be unique relative to any other configured BungeeIPC instances.
 It also should not match any combination configured for the operation of BungeeCord and its backend Minecraft server(s) itself.
-  - The port number must be between 1024 and 65535 (inclusive).
+  - The port number must be between `1024` and `65535` (inclusive).
   - If no port number is specified, or a value outside the specified range is specified, an Exception will be thrown.
-Please note that if you leave the default port number (-1) in place, this will cause an Exception to be thrown.
+Please note that if you leave the default port number (`-1`) in place, this will cause an Exception to be thrown.
-  - The default is -1, which will throw an Exception if left unchanged.
+  - The default value is `-1`, which will throw an Exception if left unchanged.
+    - A null value will throw an Exception.
+    - An empty value will throw an Exception.
+    - An invalid value will throw an Exception.

 ### Global SSL/TLS Settings